JPCERTCC/impfuzzy/pyimpfuzzy/README.md

 # pyimpfuzzy
   Python module for comparing the impfuzzy
+  pyimpfuzzy is python module which calculate and compare the impfuzzy(import fuzzy hashing)

   More details are described in the following documents:
   https://www.jpcert.or.jp/magazine/acreport-impfuzzy.html (Japanese)